bencody/wordcount/README.md

 ### How often do you commit / push (more often is better) => Why is this is good?
 Trade-offs?

-Commits should ideally represent a working (but not necessarily complete) version.
+Commits should ideally represent a working (but not necessarily feature-complete) version.
+Commits should ideally made at least once per day.

-Since the iterations in this assessment are already very small, I don't always see a necessity for commits in-between.
+Since the iterations in this assessment are already very small, I did not always see a necessity for multiple commits in-between.
 IntelliJ and Eclipse store a local history of changes, which allows one to switch back to a previous change that was not yet committed.

+Trade-offs: A feature's implementation may be split across multiple commits, making it harder to see which changes were made for a feature.
+If one dislikes this, one will need to execute more version control operations.

 ### Are there automated unit- and integration-tests ( for this small hiring example we expect 100% test coverage) => Why is this is good?
 Trade-offs?